jbrotsos/gitleaks_query/README.md

+## About

+This script is not supported by Checkmarx and edge cases are not tested, use it as your own.

 This query enables Checkmarx to scan for common keys and tokens often found in GIT repositories.
 It is based off regex's created by [GitLeaks](https://github.com/zricethezav/gitleaks) and [TruffleHog](https://github.com/dxa4481/truffleHog).

 ## Import the Query directly into Checkmarx